 The scheme aims to protect labour hire workers from exploitation by seeking to ensure that only licensed labour hire providers operate in Victoria.

-The scheme will commence in Victoria later this year.
-Once the scheme begins, labour hire providers will have six months to apply to the Labour Hire Authority for a licence to operate.
+Labour hire providers have six months to apply to the Labour Hire Authority for a licence to operate.

 Labour hire workers will be able to have confidence that licensed labour hire providers have demonstrated appropriate compliance with workplace, taxation and occupational health and safety laws.